k41-s/IIS_Project/readme.md

 2. Expand `IIS-core-backend` > `Lifecycle` and double-click `compile` to ensure all JAXB classes and dependencies are generated.

 **Run the Server:**
-1. Open `src/main/java/.../IisCoreBackendApplication.java`.
-2. Click the green Play button next to the main method.
+1. Click the green Play button at the top of the IntelliJ window.
    *The core backend will start on port 8080.*

 ### 3. Start the Desktop Client